 We will use data from the Census Bureau's "Public Use Microdata Survey," or PUMS.
-This is collected in the American Community Survey; just about every ten years since 1790 the Census has made a complete enumeration of the US population as required by the
+This is collected in the American Community Survey; just about every ten years since 1790 the Census has made a complete enumeration of the US population as required by the Constitution.

-Constitution.
 I got the data from IPUMS, which collects and makes available historical and contemporaneous Census data samples.

-We will work on this data using R. Later I give an overview of the basics of how to use that program.
+We will work on this data using R. I give an overview of the basics of how to use that program.

-The dataset (just people in the state of New York) has information on 196,314 people in 85,730 households.
+The dataset (just people in the state of New York) has information on almost 200,000 people in almost 100,000 households.
 If there is a family living together in an apartment, say a parent and two kids, then each person has a row of data telling about him/her (age, gender, education, etc) but only the head of household would have information about the household (how much is spent on rent, utilities, etc.).
-In this data, PERNUM gives the number of the person in the household; person #1 is the head of household (however they choose to answer).
 Depending on what analysis is to be made, the researcher might want to look at all the people or all of the households (or subsets of either).
 (Note that the "head of household" is defined by the person interviewed so it could be the man or woman, if there are both.)